kumudug/webpack-fundamentals/README.md

 	- give the following command "npm run build"
 - After building for prod instead of running webpack dev server run "npm run startprod". [check package.json]
 - For debugging put -d flag.
 You can debug individual files
+- To auto refresh browser use --inline flag with webpack